H4RP3RK/milestone3_rcn/README.md

     x Add background image
     x padding under search bar
-    x button goes off col at smaller screen sizes Member_details.html
+    x button goes off col at smaller screen sizes App.py
-    - Change background image
-App.py
-    x set up environ to protect password before pushing
-    - Can I simplify the way to access user role?
-    - Can the members.queries.find_one be simplified so it's not duplicated
-    - Can one @app.route send to two tables?
-Want to send to query and contact? x Why is secret key not working when in env.py?
-    - simplify duplication of else methods.
+    x set up environ to protect password before pushing x Can one @app.route send to two tables?
+Want to send to query and contact? x Why is secret key not working when in env.py? x simplify duplication of else methods.
 Use and with member and password

 ## Mandatory Requirements
 A project violating any of these requirements will FAIL